shailen-naidoo/responsibility/README.md

 ![image](https://github.com/shailen-naidoo/responsibility/assets/26552540/6c1c03a9-0698-45f6-b39a-db5408528e17)

-I believe that there are three layers to responsibility, if a person is capable of explaining these layers of responsbility or at least can provide clear of exmaples of how they have exercised them in the real-world then they have some real-world experience.
+I believe that there are three layers to responsibility, if a person is capable of explaining these layers of responsbility or at least can provide clear examples of how they have exercised them in the real-world then they have some real-world experience.
 They are:

 1. [General responsibility](#1-general-responsibility)
 2. [Responsibility to/for](#2-responsibility-tofor)